orangeraj/2025/readme.txt

 Hi there,

-We were chatting and one of my friend mentioned about his tiffin service business and how he is struggling to keep track of orders as business grows.
+We were chatting and one of my friend mentioned about his tiffin service business named 'AkshayPatra' and how he is struggling to keep track of orders as business grows.
 This is the soution i have proposed.